 Another scenario is when a provider number is associated with different CROWNWeb facility ID.
-This has occurred when 1) a facility is shared by adult and pediatric units, or 2) by a hemodialysis and peritoneal units, or 3) a transplant facility and a dialysis facility, or 4) a permanent and temporary facility.
-The duplicates records with the same ESRD provider numbers are deleted and only one report is created.
+This has occurred when 1) a facility is shared by adult and pediatric units, or 2) by HD and PD units, or 3) a transplant facility and a dialysis facility, or 4) a permanent and temporary facility.
+The duplicate records with the same ESRD provider numbers are deleted and only one report is created.